smartidea74/SRM2/README.md

-# PDF Processor with Currency Conversion
+# PDF to Excel Table Processor

-This Streamlit app allows you to upload a Bulgarian invoice or stock PDF document and automatically adds a column **"Цена в евро"** (Price in EUR), calculated by dividing the **"Цена пр. с ДДС"** column by 1.95583 and rounding to 2 decimal places.
+This Streamlit app allows you to upload a Bulgarian invoice or warehouse PDF document and add a calculated column to the detected table using a formula.
+The result is exported as an Excel file.

 ## ✅ Features
-- Extracts tables from PDF documents (expected format: warehouse or invoice).
+- Extracts tables from PDF using pdfplumber.
-- Adds a calculated column with euro-converted prices.
+- Adds a calculated column using a user-defined formula.
-- Generates a new PDF for download.
+- Outputs the full modified table as a formatted Excel file.

 ## ▶️ How to Use
-1. Install the required packages:
+1. Install requirements:
    ```
-   pip install streamlit pandas PyMuPDF reportlab
+   pip install -r requirements.txt
    ```

-2. Run the Streamlit app:
+2. Run the app:
    ```
    streamlit run app.py
    ```

-3. Upload your PDF and download the modified version.
+3. Upload your PDF, configure the column formula, and download the Excel file.

 ---